thriveweb/deking-new/content/services/single-service3.md

   The addition of a pool house in similar materials will create a lovely shady area and BBQ zone.

+  DeKing Decks can help you create the perfect custom made deck for your new pool, or the deck can be built while the pool is being constructed, or overhaul and revamp your existing pool area with a new deck.

+  We can also complete the pool deck with ranges of fencing materials that meet all certification regulations.
 welcomeImage: /images/uploads/image-2-1024x576.jpg
 accordion:
   - description: >-